 If you or your management still needs some convincing, keeping up with technology changes can be a great way of encouraging new talent into the company, especially those from the younger, more ‘digitally savvy’ generation.

 Once you’ve gained executive support and come up with a rough strategy or BIM implementation plan, you need to choose the design and construction software that you wish to use.
-Make sure to do your research of all the features available on the market so you can choose the right software for your company and your clients.
+Make sure to do your research on all the features available on the market, so you can choose the right software for your company and your clients.